DanielBodnar/percona-docker/percona-server-mongodb/README.md

 These are the only official Percona Server for MongoDB Docker images, created and maintained by the Percona team.
 The image has the Percona Fractal Tree based storage engine `PerconaFT`, `RocksDB` and `WiredTiger` enabled.
 The available versions are:

-    Percona Server for MontoDB 3.0.8 (tag: 3.0)
+    Percona Server for MongoDB 3.0.8 (tag: 3.0)

 Images are updated when new releases are published.